2023 Best Biological & Physical Science Schools in Illinois

 Top 10 Best Biological & Physical Science Schools

-Our 2023 rankings named Elgin Community College the best school in Illinois for biological and physical science students.
-ECC is a moderately-sized public school located in the medium-sized city of Elgin.
+Our analysis found Elgin Community College to be the best school for biological and physical science students who want to pursue a degree in Illinois.
+ECC is a medium-sized public school located in the city of Elgin.

 The average amount in student loans that biological science majors at ECC take out is $7,500.

-A rank of #3 on this year’s list means City Colleges of Chicago - Richard J Daley College is a great place for biological and physical science students.
+Out of the 26 schools in Illinois that were part of this year’s ranking, City Colleges of Chicago - Richard J Daley College landed the # 3 spot on the list.
 Richard J Daley College is a small public school located in the city of Chicago.

 The average amount in student loans that biological science majors at Richard J Daley College take out is $6,500.